Peripheral

 A peripheral device, or simply peripheral, is an auxiliary hardware device that a computer uses to transfer information externally.
 A peripheral is a hardware component that is accessible to and controlled by a computer but is not a core component of the computer.
 It can communicate with a computer through wired or wireless connections.
 Many modern electronic devices, such as Internet-enabled digital watches, video game consoles, smartphones, and tablet computers, have interfaces for use as a peripheral.

 Mouses and keyboards became the standard for computer peripheral input devices in the 1970s, while memory storage devices continued to be developed in new ways.
-Output devices, such as monitors, began as cathode rays, before switching to LCD monitors in the 1980s.
+Output devices, such as monitors, began as cathode ray tubes, before switching to LCD monitors in the 1980s.

 Types

 A peripheral can be categorized based on the direction in which information flows relative to the computer, and is usually categorised one of three ways: Input, output and storage.